ibm-cloud-docs/satellite/storage-ocs-local.md

     ```
     {: screen}

 5. Find the `by-id` for each disk that you want to use in your configuration.
 In this case, the `sdc1` and `sdc2` partitions are unformatted and unmounted.
-Find `by-id` for each disk is specified as a command parameter when you create your configuration.
+The `by-id` for each disk is specified as a command parameter when you create your configuration.

     ```sh
     ls -l /dev/disk/by-id/